yairayalon/among-us-ai/README.md

-# AI-MONG US: Find the AI-Mpostor
+# AI-mong Us: Can AI Outsmart the Social Deduction Game?

 ## Overview

-AI-MONG US is a project inspired by the popular social deduction game *Among Us*.
+AI-mong Us is a project inspired by the popular social deduction game *Among Us*.
 It explores the use of artificial intelligence (AI) to tackle games that incorporate psychological and sociological elements, where players operate under imperfect and incomplete information.
 The primary goal is to determine